Optimizing Tesseract for Faded Receipt Text

 if img is None:

-raise ValueError("Image load failed: invalid path or corrupted file")
+raise ValueError(f"image load failed: invalid path or corrupt file: {image_path}")

 h, w = img.shape[:2]